Gump3/sixdegreesofcinema/README.md

 You're given two random actors.
 Build a chain connecting them where each link is either a **movie** shared by two consecutive actors, or an **actor** connected through a shared film (directors are in scope too).

 Every pair has a solution — the challenge is finding the **shortest** one.
-Your chain is validated server-side with a bidirectional search over the cached TMDB credit graph.
+Your chain is validated server-side with a bidirectional BFS search over the cached TMDB credit graph.

 ## ✨ Features